‘Firefly’ Joss Whedon Under Fire After Calling Ivanka Trump ‘A Dog’ And Jared Kushner ‘Voldemort In Training’

 But HeatStreet says that Joss Whedon isn’t backing down, and he is warning people that Jared Kushner is plotting, and “playing the long games.”

-“Hey, keep your eyes on this fucking prize too.
+“Hey, keep your eyes on this f**king prize too.
 He’s a Voldemort in training, & unlike the Pekingese he married under, can play the long game.”

-Whedon has touted himself as a supporter of Hillary Clinton, and boasts of his friendship with Feminist Frequency creator Anita Sarkeesian.
+Whedon has touted himself as a supporter of Hillary Clinton and boasts of his friendship with Feminist Frequency creator Anita Sarkeesian.

 What do you think of Firefly director Joss Whedon, and his recent Twitter rant?
 Is it ever okay to liken a woman to a dog?